Neck dissection - discharge

 Diet and Nutrition

-You can eat your usual foods unless your doctor has given you a special diet.
+You can eat your regular foods unless your provider has given you a special diet.

 If pain in your neck and throat is making it hard to eat: